bwsalter/classboltitf/README.md

 ```
 Salter, B. W. (2025).
 "The Hypothesis of the 5th Force of Physics:
 Unifying All Through the Informational Topography Field (ITF)".
-Monthly Notices of the Royal Astronomical Society, submitted.
 ```

 **CLASS Paper:**